FlowLLM-AI/flowllm/README.md

 ## 📖 Introduction

-FlowLLM encapsulates LLM/Embedding/vector store capabilities as HTTP/MCP services, suitable for AI conversational assistants, RAG applications, workflow services, and can be integrated into client tools that support MCP.
+FlowLLM encapsulates LLM, Embedding, and vector_store capabilities as HTTP/MCP services.
+It is suitable for AI assistants, RAG applications, and workflow services, and can be integrated into MCP-compatible client tools.

 ### 🏗️ Architecture Overview